What is a bed bug?

 If you are concerned about your physical or mental health symptoms, see your health care provider or call 8-1-1 to speak to a registered nurse.

 How do I know I have bed bugs?

 Bite marks on your body, especially around your face, neck, arms and hands, are a sign of bed bugs.
 To know for sure that you have bed bugs look for the following signs:

-You should inspect the following areas for bed bugs:
+Inspect the following areas in your home for bed bugs: